 Kidney Disease in Dogs Part 2 – Question Low Protein Dog Food

 So you know now why your dog or cat is in kidney failure, the main reason being dry dog food but secondarily it can follow some chemical insult.
 If your vet now recommends a low protein dog food, particularly a dry one, to benefit his failing kidneys, you should be more inclined to strongly question this advice.
 But it gets worse.
 If you’ve heard enough and are ready to start your new raw life, please jump to Kidney Disease in Dogs Part 3: The Solution.

-As meat eating carnivores, dogs are shown to thrive on high protein diets (Robertson et al. 1986, Bovée 1991, Finco et al. 1994, Hansen et al. 1992, Laflamme et al. 2008).
-In fact, their ability to process protein is so high, that prior to feeding them the high-dose protein diets, many of the studies authors cited above actually removed 75% (and as much as 90%) of the kidney function in healthy dogs (by chopping off supply to the rest of the organ), to replicate chronic kidney failure.
+Somewhat unsurprisingly as they are meat eaters, studies show dogs thrive on high protein diets (Robertson et al. 1986, Bovée 1991, Finco et al. 1994, Hansen et al. 1992, Laflamme et al. 2008).
+In fact, their ability to process protein is so efficient, that prior to feeding them the high-dose protein diets, many of the studies authors cited above actually removed 75% (and as much as 90%) of the kidney function in healthy dogs (by chopping off supply to the rest of the organ), to replicate chronic kidney failure.
 All these studies unequivocally prove that dogs with CKF can safely deal with and do better on higher protein diets than low protein dog food.

 …renal function and biochemical responses to dietary changes were studied in four dogs with stable chronic renal failure.
 The objective was to determine if dogs with moderate stable failure adjust to diets with varied protein and electrolyte content.
 These dogs were found to have the capacity to adapt to a wide range of dietary protein and electrolyte intake.
 The only exception was found in dogs fed a reduced-protein diet, which failed to appropriately adjust renal tubular excretion of sodium and phosphate.
 The only advantage of reduced dietary protein in this study was a reduction in blood urea nitrogen (BUN).
 Disadvantages of reduced-protein diets were reduced glomerular filtration rate (GFR) and renal plasma flow.

 There is just one study I can find that seems to disagree with the above.
 Upon finding 10 cats suffered kidney disease on a higher protein (40%), commercial dry diet, DiBartola et al. (1993) replicated the diet in 9 laboratory cats.
 They note that phosphoric acid was added during production, as was the case in the first diet.
-In just two years 3 of 9 previously normal cats suffered renal dysfunction and renal lesions.
-However, they and we cannot say what the problem was here.
-Was it the presence of phosphoric acid added to the mix.
+In just two years, three of the nine previously normal cats suffered renal dysfunction and renal lesions.
+However, we cannot say for sure what the problem is here.
+Maybe it was the presence of phosphoric acid added to the mix.
 We know that it is the inorganic forms of phosphorus used in dry foods (monosodium and dicalcium phosphate) that affect postprandial plasma phosphorus in cats (Alexander et al. 2018, Coltherd et al. 2019), NOT phosphorus occurring naturally in food items such as meat or vegetables seems to have little to no effect whatsoever (this is crucial for your diet advice going forward, we will revisit this in Part 3).

 Dry food companies emblazon on the front of their food bags “clinically proven to benefit kidney disease in dogs”.
 There is no mention of the study on the bag.
 Were they talking about dogs in proteinuria whereby a lower protein diet might of helped?
 Or is that they reduce the salt content of their kidney food which would instantly make the kidneys happy?
 Or is the food more digestible?
 Or less antigenic somehow?
 Maybe it’s wheat free, that’d be nice.
 Or maybe the manufacturer who conducted the trial in-house put the decimal point in the wrong place and the food didn’t help at all.
 What we’re missing is actual evidence.
 It’s worrying our vets are not asking for this.